 - Non-steroidal anti-inflammatory medications

-- Physical therapy (3-6 months, to strengthen shoulder muscles and prevent further injury)
+- Expect PT for 3-6 months to strengthen shoulder muscles and prevent further injury

-Arthroscopic surgery is the technique typically used for repairing a SLAP tear.
+Arthroscopic surgery is the technique typically used for repairing a SLAP tear, but your OSI specialist will discuss all options with you.